Darkside (Blink-182 song)

 "Darkside" is a song recorded by American rock band Blink-182.
 The song was released on July 26, 2019 through Columbia Records, as the fourth single from the band's eighth studio album Nine.
 It was written by bassist Mark Hoppus, drummer Travis Barker, and guitarist Matt Skiba, as well as producer John Feldmann.

+Composition

+Jacob Neisewander of The Observer described "Darkside", alongside "Pin the Grenade", as the "superior pop-punk jams" on Nine.
+Andrew Sacher of BrooklynVegan felt that the song heavily leaned on post-punk.

+Mike DeWald of Riff Magazine noted that the song contains "alt-rock and atmospheric aspects".

 Release

 "Darkside" was released on July 26, 2019.

 Music video

 The official music video for "Darkside" premiered on August 28, 2019.
 In the clip, the trio perform at an elementary school, surrounded by children performing dance moves from the online video game Fortnite.
 Everybody in the video is shown wearing red collar shirts.
 The band promoted the video on social media with the tagline "Here's a video for Darkside with a bunch of kids doing dances we don't know."

-Despite an intricate video, a large number of fans received this video poorly.
-Fans questioned the target audience of Blink-182 as a whole, and furthermore felt confused by the music video's direction.
+The video was poorly received by a large number of fans, who questioned the target audience of Blink-182 as a whole, and felt confused by the video's direction.